philsturgeon/phil.tech/_posts/2013-09-09-t-paamayim-nekudotayim-v-sanity.markdown

 [Link](http://grokbase.com/p/php/php-internals/10aysaywpa/php-dev-rename-t-paamayim-nekudotayim-to-t-double-colon)

 Even in 2010, referencing a static class is hardly considered "advanced" usage.
-Copy, paste, mistype, T\_PAAMAYIM\_NEKUDOTAYIM.
+Copy, paste, mistype, `T_PAAMAYIM_NEKUDOTAYIM`.
 And it is broken, if you have to Google a parser error because its written in Hebrew then the parser is fucking broken.

 This is roughly where PHP's closest thing to a BDFL [Rasmus Lerdorf](https://twitter.com/rasmus) beams into the conversation with a little history: